EMT vs. Paramedic: What’s the Difference?

 2. Gain prerequisite qualifications.
 To qualify for paramedic programs, you will likely need some required qualifications, so take time to research them before applying.
 One of the most common requirements is that applicants possess an American Heart Association’s Basic Life Support (BLS) card.

 3. Join a paramedic program.
 Once you have the requisite EMT work experience, you will need to complete an accredited paramedic program.
 Typically, these programs can provide anywhere from 1,200 to 1,800 hours and can take anywhere from six to 24 months to complete.
-Topics cover topics like anatomy and physiology, traumatic injuries, and cardiology.
+Training covers topics like anatomy and physiology, traumatic injuries, and cardiology.

 4. Become a nationally registered paramedic.
 After you complete your paramedic training, you can take the NREMT paramedic exam, which consists of both a written and psychomotor exam.

 5. Gain state licensure.
-Like other health care professions, paramedics must be licensed by the state in which they practice.
+Like other health care professions, paramedics must also pursue licensure in the state in which they practice.
 Contact your state licensing department to see what you must do to gain licensure in order to practice professionally.

 The University of Colorado’s Become an EMT Specialization will introduce you to the fundamentals of emergency health care, such as caring for stable and unstable patients before they get to a hospital and identifying time-sensitive diseases and traumatic conditions.